robitron/Sapphire/README.md

 # Sapphire
 Sapphire Expect and Respond Language.
 A chat bot written by Robby Garner.
+Prototype for the Pocket Pen Pal series.

 # Credits
 Sapphire is based on EARL and JFRED by Paco Xander Nathan ( https://github.com/ceteri ) and Robby Glen Garner.